youssefmohamed0/YOLOv8-object-detection-model/README.md

 This is an object detection model created using the YOLOv8.
 The dataset used for training the model was part obtained from roboflow (already annotated) and part obtained and annotated by myself

-Links to the pre annotated datasets i cloned:
+Links to the pre annotated datasets I cloned:
 ----------
 		https://universe.roboflow.com/w0/shapess
  ----